sigreen/order-fulfillment/README.md

 	oc run kafka-consumer -ti --image=registry.access.redhat.com/amqstreams-1/amqstreams10-kafka-openshift:1.0.0 --rm=true --restart=Never -- bin/kafka-console-consumer.sh --bootstrap-server cluster-name-kafka-bootstrap:9092 --topic my-topic --from-beginning
 	```

+### Setup Consolidated Fuse Console on OpenShift

+For management purposes, it can benefical to monitor and manage all running instances of your application.
+To do this, follow these steps:

+1. Via the OCP console, navigate to the `order-fulfillment` project.
+1. Via the **Add to Project** drop-down, select **Browse Catalog**.
+1. In the Search window search for `Fuse Console`.
+1. Select the Fuse Console template, accept all defaults and create the deployment.
+1. Once the Fuse Console pod has started, click on the link to open the consolidated console.

 ## Build & Run

 ### Running locally